 PERISCOPE is an eight-week intensive training opportunity hosted at the Nashville Entrepreneur Center (EC) that empowers working artists to see their vision through an entrepreneurial lens.

-- The program is designed to be a transformative experience for each artist, sparking the moment when their career will really start to take off.
-Periscope’s provides:
+Led by the EC’s Director of Education, along with break-out sessions facilitated with Nashville’s top arts professionals, Periscope is designed to be a transformative experience for each artist, sparking the moment when their career will really start to take off.

-- Training: 6 weeks of professional development training for working artists
+- Training: 8 weeks of professional development training for working artists

 - Exchange: Artists share best practices with interdisciplinary peers through small group work

 - Mentorship: Each artist is paired one-on-one with a high-caliber mentor

 - Exposure: Year-round opportunities to celebrate the work of alumni artists, plus red-letter visibility at the culminating celebration, the Periscope Pitch Event